It might seem strange for us to include a page about safety & environment together. Funnily enough they are linked.

 The second reason we expect our customers to keep to tracks and ride responsibly is because the environment that we access is fragile and can be easily damaged by driving over what might look like sand and dead vegetation during the summer.
 With a bit of rain, the vegetation soon comes back to life and provides a food source for wildlife.
 When quad bikes or 4WD cars just drive where ever they like, it may take several years before the land recovers and grows new vegetation.

 We are committed to protecting the pristine environment we have the privilege to access with our customers.
-Within the next few months we intend to satisfy the criteria to achieve an added module to our current Accreditation which will be EcoPlus.

 We invite those who are considering coming on one of our safaris to share our values of safety & fun, and responsible care for the environment we traverse.